Key Takeaways

 Prepare for long-term balance by setting clear intentions.
 Decide which platforms genuinely add value and how much time you’ll allow each day.

-When reintroducing social media, use it consciously: set a 10–15 minute timer and reflect afterward.
 Do you feel connected or drained?
 Energized or comparing?
 This awareness helps prevent slipping back into old, mindless patterns.

 Screen Time Limits That Work